armory/documentation/_spinnaker/pacrd.md

 # or kubectl get application myapplicationname
 ```

-The command returns information similar to the following:
+The command returns information similar to the this:

 ```
 NAME                URL                                                             LASTCONFIGURED   STATUS myapplicationname   http://spinnaker.io/#/applications/myapplicationname/clusters   7m26s            Created
 ```

-### Updating applications
+### Updating an application

-Applications can be updated in one of two ways:
+You can update in one of two ways:

-1. Re-applying the application manifest in your repository
+- Reapply the application manifest in your repository
    -  `kubectl apply -f application.yaml`
-1. Editing the application manifest in-cluster
+- Edit the application manifest in-cluster
    - `kubectl edit app myapplicationname`

-In both cases, when an application gets updated in your Kubernetes cluster,
-you will see changes propagate into Spinnaker shortly.
-If an error occurs
+When you update your application in Kubernetes, the changes propagate into
-during the update, your application may show an `ErrorFailedUpdate` state.
-You
+Spinnaker.
+If an error occurs during the update, your application may show an
-can see the details of that failure by describing the resource and looking in
+`ErrorFailedUpdate` state.
+You can see the details of that failure by describing
-the "Events" section:
+the resource and looking in the "Events" section:

 ```
 kubectl describe app myapplicationname
 ```

-### Deleting applications
+### Deleting an application

-When an application is no longer necessary, you can delete it in one of two ways:
+You can delete an application in one of two ways:

-1. Re-applying the application manifest in your repository
+- Reapply the application manifest in your repository
    - `kubectl delete -f application.yaml`
-1. Deleting the application directly
+- Delete the application directly
    - `kubectl delete app myapplicationname`

-In either case the application, the application gets deleted shortly in Spinnaker as well.
-If
+When you delete your application in Kubernetes, the deletion propagates into
-an error occurs during deletion, then your application may show an
+Spinnaker.
+If an error occurs during deletion, your application may show an
 `ErrorFailedDelete` state.
-You can see the details of that failure by
+You can see the details of that failure by describing
-describing the resource and looking in the "Events section":
+the resource and looking in the "Events section":

 ```
 kubectl describe app myapplicationname